 Network Address Translation (NAT) involves re-writing the source and/or destination addresses of IP packets as they pass through a router or firewall.
-Most systems using NAT do so in order to enable multiple hosts on a private network to access the Internet using a single public IP address.
+Most systems using NAT do so in order to enable multiple hosts on a private network to access the internet using a single public IP address.

 DMZ – Demilitarized Zone

-A DMZ is a network area that sits between an organization’s internal network and an external network, usually the Internet.
-Typically, the DMZ contains devices accessible to Internet traffic, such as Web (HTTP ) servers, FTP servers, SMTP (e-mail) servers and DNS servers.
+A DMZ is a network area that sits between an organization’s internal network and an external network, usually the internet.
+Typically, the DMZ contains devices accessible to internet traffic, such as web (HTTP ) servers, FTP servers, SMTP (e-mail) servers and DNS servers.

 DHCP – Dynamic Host Configuration Protocol

-DHCP is a set of rules used by communications devices such as a computer, router or network adapter to allow the device to request and obtain an IP address from a server which has a list of addresses available for assignment.
+DHCP is a set of rules used by communications devices such as a computer, router or network adapter to allow the device to request and obtain an IP address from a server that has a list of addresses available for assignment.